Review and road test of the Land Rover Range Rover Sport

-This improved second generation Range Rover Sport gets a smart look and the option of clever PHEV plug-in petrol/electric hybrid technology for the first time.
+This improved version of the second generation Range Rover Sport gets the option of clever mild hybrid diesel engine technology for the first time.
 And, as before, it offers amazing all-terrain capability.
 If you can afford one, there's now very little not to like, thinks Jonathan Crouch

 Ten Second Review of the Land Rover Range Rover Sport

 The Range Rover Sport came of age in second generation form, bigger, lighter and sharper in its reactions.
-Now, Land Rover has usefully improved it, adding in Plug-in PHEV petrol/electric power for the first time in the shape of the hi-tech P400e variant.
+Now, Land Rover has usefully improved it, adding in MHEV mild hybrid diesel power for the first time in the shape of the freshly added D300 and D350 variants.
 As you'd expect, this dynamic luxury SUV also gets up-to-the-minute safety and connectivity technology in its latest form, plus there's a 'Low Traction Launch' system for peerless all-terrain capability.

 So to the Range Rover Sport.
 A car that in its original guise was neither a Range Rover or 'sporty'.
 In fact, it was based almost entirely on the brand's sensible Discovery model and, thanks to that car's practical ladder frame chassis, as about as dynamic to drive.
 Not so this second generation model, now usefully improved to create the version we're going to look at here.
 Appropriately, its very existence is properly inspired - and in many ways completely made possible - by the fully-fledged Range Rover.
 Back in 2012, that car was completely redeveloped in fourth generation form with aluminium underpinnings, sharper handling and hybrid power, engineering eagerly seized upon by the Range Rover Sport development team in their quest to at last be able to offer a credibly sporting SUV rival to cars like the Porsche Cayenne and the BMW X5.